 So I’m not trying to provide a laundry list of all image file formats.
 And these are by no means absolute rules, and there are always exceptions.
-My objective here isn’t to say that you should be using this or that.
+My aim here isn’t to say that you should be using this or that.
 If you’ve got a good system that works for your workflow, great!
-But I’m focusing here on some best first choices for common uses, and I hope it’s useful to anyone looking for some quick guidance.
+But I’m focusing here on some best first choices for common uses.
+And I hope it’s useful to anyone looking for some quick guidance.

 There are a couple of rules of thumb to bear in mind.